harryWonder/HNG-STAGE-0/README.txt

   3. git commit -m 'Initial Commit'
   4. git remote add origin YOUR_REPO_URL_ENDING_WITH_A_DOT_GIT
   5. git push origin master
-6. If you have any issue, you can read my blog on Lucid.
+6. If you have any issue, you can read my blog on Lucid via https://lucid.blog/stephenilori458/post/my-experience-with-git-push-383.
 Thanks for reading.
 Once again, I remain Ilori Stephen A.